About

 The original Fringe Festival, in Edinburgh, Scotland, began in 1947 as an alternative to the Edinburgh International Festival.
 Fringe cropped up as an option for acts that showed up uninvited and wanted somewhere to perform anyway.
 Whatever venues were available— theaters, galleries, bars, shops and more—housed these acts and a new festival was born.
 That’s the ethos of Fringe, the spirit every festival since has sought to capture.

-Who is Fringe for?
+Who is Fringe For?

 Fringe is for those acts on the outskirts of the mainstream—the theatre, comedy, performing arts, music, and more that you might not see in a traditional festival.
 Fringe acts are known for being weird and abstract, thought-provoking and irreverent—but they don’t have to be any of that.
 Anything performed at the Fringe festival is Fringe.
 And that’s that.